-We chatted with Dan about his magic money tree: how it worked, how it felt to be an accidental millionaire, and what it's like going back to being a bartender for $22 an hour.
+We had a chat with Dan about his magic money tree: how it worked, how it felt to be an accidental millionaire, and what it's like going back to being a bartender for $22 an hour.

 VICE: Hey Dan, tell me about how this went down.
-What was the first withdrawal that made you realize something was up?
+What was the first withdrawal that made you realise something was up?

-Dan Saunders: Well I was out for the night, trying to get a balance on my account but it kept on giving the message “balance unavailable at this time.”
-So I transferred $200 from my credit account to my savings and it said “transaction canceled” and spat the card out.
+Dan Saunders: Well I was on a night out, trying to get a balance on my account but it kept on giving the message “balance unavailable at this time.”
+So I transferred $200 from my credit account to my savings and it said “transaction cancelled” and spat the card out.
 I thought that was super odd, so I decided to try and get $200 out of my savings account just to see what would happen.
 It gave me the money so I went back to the bar and continued drinking.

 After I left the bar I was walking home past the same ATM.
 I’d been thinking about how odd the whole thing was so I put the card in again and started playing around.
 I transferred another $200 and got the money out.
 Then $500, then $600, just to see what would happen.
 I think it was a combination of being tipsy and bored but I just pushed the envelope and tried again and again.
 It was like a magic trick.